What is Artificial Intelligence Used For? Unlocking AI's Power

 Data Collection & Preparation

-AI systems require vast amounts of data to learn.
-This data is gathered from various sources, then cleaned and formatted for optimal use.
+AI systems require vast amounts of data to learn from.
+This data is gathered from various sources, then cleaned and formatted to be usable.

 2